YACReader/yacreader/YACReaderLibraryServer/SETTINGS_README.md

 ```

 WARNING!
 During library updates writes to the database are disabled!
-Don't schedule updates while you may be using the app actively."
+Don't schedule updates while you may be using the app actively.